Tootsie Pop: Redeemable wrappers

-At some point, a rumor began that the lollipop wrappers which bore three unbroken circles were redeemable for free candy or even free items like shirts and other items.
+At some point, a rumor began that the lollipop wrappers which bore three unbroken circles were redeemable for free candy or even free items like shirts and other goods.
 The rumor was untrue, but some shops have honored the wrapper offer over the years, allowing people to "win" a free pop.

-Some stores redeemed lollipop wrappers with the "shooting star" (bearing an image of a child dressed as a Native American aiming a bow and arrow at a star) for a free sucker.
+Some stores redeemed lollipop wrappers with the "shooting star" (bearing an image of a child dressed as a Native American aiming a bow and arrow at a star) for a free lolipop.
 This was clearly up to the store owner and not driven by the lollipop manufacturer.
 One convenience store in Iowa City, Iowa, for example, gave candy away when the children asked.
-Also, in Cedar Rapids, Iowa, Osco Drug used to give children free suckers for star wrappers.
+Also, in Cedar Rapids, Iowa, Osco Drug used to give children free lollipops for star wrappers.
 In 1994, the owner of Dan's Shortstop told a reporter that when he first opened children came by often, but after a while, he said he had to stop giving things away.
 Giveaways also occurred in Chico, California, where a 7-Eleven store manager in the Pleasant Valley area, said she had to stop because it had become too expensive.
-Since 1982, Tootsie Roll Industries has been distributing a "consolation prize", the short story, The Legend of the Indian Wrapper, to children who mail in their Indian star wrappers.
+Since 1982, Tootsie Roll Industries has been distributing a "consolation prize", the short story "The Legend of the Indian Wrapper", to children who mail in their Indian star wrappers.

 Lick tests

-A student study by Purdue University concluded that it took an average of 364 licks to get to the center of a Tootsie Pop using a "licking machine", while it took an average of 252 licks when tried by 20 students.
-Yet another study by the University of Michigan concluded that it takes 411 licks to get to the center of a Tootsie Pop.
-A 1996 study by undergraduate students at Swarthmore College concluded that it takes a median of 144 licks (range 70–222) to get to the center of a Tootsie Pop.
+A student study by Purdue University concluded that it took an average of 365 licks to get to the center of a Tootsie Pop using a "licking machine", while it took an average of 253 licks when tried by 20 students.
+Yet another study by the University of Michigan concluded that it takes 412 licks to get to the center of a Tootsie Pop.
+A 1996 study by undergraduate students at Swarthmore College concluded that it takes a median of 146 licks (range 70–222) to get to the center of a Tootsie Pop.

 In 2014, the Tribology Laboratory at the University of Florida published a study examining the coupled effects of biology, corrosion, and mechanical agitation on the wear of Tootsie Roll Pops.
 Self-reported wear data from 58 participants was used in conjunction with statistical analysis of actual lollipop cross-sectional information in a numerical simulation to compute the average number of licks required to reach the Tootsie Roll center of a Tootsie Roll Pop.
 The number of licks required to reach the center, based on equatorial cross-section data, was found to be nearly independent of the licking style with the one-sided approach requiring 195±18 licks and the full-surface approach requiring 184±33.
 Detailed examination of the lollipops indicates that the minimum candy shell thickness is rarely (if ever) located along the equator.
 Using the global minimum distance resulted in a calculated 130±29 licks to reach the center, independent of licking style.